rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 A successful WebRTC connection between two peers is also a potential thread to user privacy.
 When a WebRTC connection latency is close to zero, the probability is high that the two peers are running on the same device.
-Browsers often isolate contexts one from the other.
+Browsers often define rules to isolate certain browsing contexts from others.
-Private browsing mode contexts usually do not share any information with regular browsing contexts.
+For instance, a browsing context in private mode is not expected to share any state or information with another browsing context in the regular mode.
-The WebKit engine isolates third-party iframes in various ways (cookies, ITP) to prevent user tracking.
+Similarly, browsers may implement mechanisms like cookie partitioning to isolate third-party iframes browsing contexts.
-Enabling a web application to determine that two contexts run in the same device would defeat some of the protections provided by modern browsers.
+Enabling a web application to determine that two contexts run in the same device would defeat some of the protections provided by these mechanisms.

 Principle {#principle}
 ============